“Välkommen ombord” as we say in Sweden.

 Back to the flying part…

-‘Fresh outta High School’, I came across a blog not unlike this one explaining how to ‘travel like a pro’… of course at first I totally took it with a grain of salt.
+‘Fresh Outta High School’, I came across a blog, not unlike this one explaining how to ‘travel like a pro’… of course at first I totally took it with a grain of salt.
 Like most teens, I already assumed I knew everything…😇 turns out my knowledge was elementary at best.
-NOTE: This information is now a little dated, but at the time I found out that I could credit my flights every time I travelled across the Atlantic to an amazing frequent flyer program. 🤔 I was already a member of Scandinavia’s premier airline, SAS and their EuroBonus FFP… but I wasn’t really getting any return for my efforts.
+NOTE: This information is now a little dated, but at the time I found out that I could credit my flights every time I traveled across the Atlantic to an amazing frequent flyer program. 🤔 I was already a member of Scandinavia’s premier airline, SAS and their EuroBonus FFP… but I wasn’t getting a significant return for my efforts.

 Turns out Aegean Airlines which was also part of Star Alliance🌟 – the world’s largest alliance of airlines – was offering the highest elite status (Gold) for 20,000 miles travelled with their Miles & Bonus program.
 Best of all the status was good as long as you credited at least one flight every 3 years!!
 Long gone are those days unfortunately but it still is a great program which allows you to pool miles together among 5 family members/friends.
 Their redemption rates are pretty sweet too. 🏾🏾🏽🏻👍

 20,000 miles seemed like a lot… but I had plenty of time to figure it out.
 I could have flown across the US a few times on heavily discounted “P” fares with United but fortunately, I was heading to Singapore to begin studying Mandarin! 🌏 I carefully selected my flights and took a high mileage yielding route that was still very cost effective.
 After all, one should never break the bank 💰 over earning miles or spending more money than one has!
 But, I was able to do it affordably with sufficient research and dedication.